UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Machine-Learning/README.md

 # Overview

-This short training class is available to users periodically throughout each academic year.
+This short training class is available to users periodically during each academic year.
 Information on upcoming workshops can be found in our [training documentation](https://public.confluence.arizona.edu/display/UAHPC/Training).
 Before each workshop, an email will be sent to all HPC users through hpc-announce with information on dates, times, location, and how to register.

 This workshop provides a brief introduction to key concepts of machine learning and is followed by two hands-on examples that emphasize running a Jupyter notebook on the HPC supercomputers.